survivejs/react-book/manuscript/07_implementing_dnd.md

 };
 ```

-If you refresh your browser and drag around now, the print should appear only when you drag a note to a lane that doesn't have any notes attached to it yet.
+If you refresh your browser and drag around now, the log should appear only when you drag a note to a lane that doesn't have any notes attached to it yet.

 ### Trigger `move` Logic